antho-aina/sql-data-analytics-project/doc/detailed_example_framework.md

 ## 🎯 Purpose

-This framework provides a **clear, beginner-friendly workflow** for data analysis.
+This framework provides basic questions for data analysis.
 It removes redundancy, avoids advanced concepts too early, and guides users from raw understanding to **actionable insights**.

 The framework is divided into **2 phases** and **9 steps**, each answering **one simple analytical question**.